-Teaching Practicum is the final step in the education career thread.
+Teaching Practicum is the final step in the education career pathway.
 Effective teaching, like any other skill, requires practice and the guidance of educators.
-This second teaching practicum provides future teachers the benefit of instructional expertise and mentoring of faculty within his/her own discipline.
+This course provides future teachers the benefit of instructional expertise and mentoring of faculty within his/her own discipline.
 The practicum also gives future educators the opportunity to write and teach lessons, to experiment with teaching techniques in an environment where they can consult with supervising and cooperating teachers.

-The teaching practicum is not an independent teaching experience.
-Rather it is one that provides feedback and supervision by an educator who oversees a 'guided teaching/learning" experience.
-The practicum can be completed in an educator's class where the teacher remains the primary instructor for the class and the student will tutor, assist and teach lessons.
-Evidence must be provided that documents in-class instruction and a range of supervisory and reflective experiences.
-The teaching practicum should be designed to give the student actual teaching experience and developmental feedback.
-Practicum students should be involved in lesson planning and implementation in this course throughout the semester.
+Teacher Cadets will be required to dress professionally while in the classroom.